tomost2019/dj-colors/README.md

 Manual Testing:

-1. Navbar
-i.
-I have tested all the links so that they go to each section in the single page with a smooth-scroll effect. ii.
-The Logo is working as a home button. iii.
-The navbar is highlighting each section meaning that the scrollspy is working. iiii.
+1. Navbar I have tested all the links so that they go to each section in the single page with a smooth-scroll effect.
+1.2.
+The Logo is working as a home button.
+1.3.
+The navbar is highlighting each section meaning that the scrollspy is working.
+1.4.
 The hamburger menu is working on mobile devices.
 The menu is collapsed after a link is clicked.
 2. Landing Page
 i.
 The arrow link is working.
 ii The animations are working.